 Industries Looking for You

-Student, Chemical Engineering
+2019 Chemical Engineering Graduate

 Students may directly enroll as pre-engineering students; however, there are minimum admission requirements.
 Minimum freshman entry requirements are an ACT Math score of 25 or higher (or a SAT Math score of 590 or higher) and a 3.0 or higher unweighted high school GPA.
 Additionally, students must also meet the minimum Kentucky statewide academic readiness requirements for reading and writing.
 If you do not meet the initial admission requirements, please refer to the University of Kentucky Bulletin for alternative routes to admission to the College of Engineering.